klaarnut/user-docs/en/website-template.md

 *Color* : Select background color by using color picker or choosing from a gradient color.

-*Background Image*: You can upload your own imageI or select one from Image Manager.
+*Background Image*: You can upload your own image or select one from Image Manager.

 *Reponsive Image Position*: Image alignment on responsive mode.